luismr00/ml5-template/README.md

 ## Description

 The lens I created was a helmet from a video game character called Captain Falcon.
+Upon doing a salute gesture with the left arm one can trigger Falcon's famous taunt phrase called "Show me ya moves".

 ## Screenshot